emonkak/vim-surround-lite/README.md

 # surround-obj

-**surround-obj** is a Vim plugin to provide three operations: "add", "change", and "delete" for the surround object, which represent the text surrounded by any delimiter string.
-It has basic objects such as brackets, quotes, and tags are built-in, and you can also define your own.
+**surround-obj** is a Vim plugin to provide three operations: "add", "change", and "delete" for the surround object, which represent the text surrounded by any delimiter strings.
+It has built-in surround objects such as parentheses, quotes, tags, and so on, and you can also define your own one.

 ## Requirements